What Happened?

 Donate Now

 It’s not just families in India who need your support right now.
-From Syria, to Ethiopia, to the Philippines – conflicts, disasters and coronavirus have left thousands homeless and vulnerable.
+From Syria, to Ethiopia, to the Philippines – conflicts and disasters have left thousands homeless and vulnerable.